By: Sharon Aron Baron

 It was a contentious evening at Thursday night’s Planning & Zoning meeting.
 Somerset Parkland Academy, a proposed charter school, was seeking a recommendation from the board on the K-8 located on the northwest corner of University Drive and Hillsboro Blvd.

 Whether or not the school was good or bad for the community was not up for consideration.
 The board’s only role was to make a recommendation to the city commission, which meets in December, on whether the school met the criteria for the land’s zoning, as well as a recommendation on the proposed site plan.

-What was baffling to residents were the amount of people who came out in support of the charter school project who didn’t actually live in the city.
-Heron Bay resident John Noll asked, “What was their motive and why were they there?
+What was baffling to residents was the number of people who came out in support of the charter school project who didn’t actually live in the city.
+Heron Bay resident John Noll asked, “What was their motive, and why were they there?
 Was their ulterior motive to get into Parkland schools?”

-“Why did you drive all the way from Lake Worth to speak about the project?”
+“Why did you drive from Lake Worth to speak about the project?”

 “Did someone pay you to be here?”

 “Who are you affiliated with?”